gsoft-inc/wl-squide/docs/guides/add-authentication.md

 Start the application and attempt navigating to the root page (`/`).
 You will be redirected to the `/login` page.
 Login with `"temp"` / `"temp"`, you will be redirected to the root page.

-!!!info
+### Troubleshoot issues

-If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/shell).
+If you are experiencing issues with this guide:

-!!!
+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/shell).
+- Refer to the [troubleshooting](../troubleshooting.md) page.